Pedestrian Fatally Struck In Columbia Heights Crash

-MINNEAPOLIS (WCCO) – Authorities in Columbia Heights are investigating after a woman was struck and killed while trying to cross Central Avenue Northeast on Sunday evening.
+MINNEAPOLIS (WCCO) – Authorities in Columbia Heights have identified the woman who was struck and killed while trying to cross Central Avenue Northeast on Sunday evening.

+The woman was identified as Lynetta Marie Knight, age 51, of Minneapolis.

 The Anoka County Sheriff’s Office says that around 5:20 p.m., a minivan was traveling south near the 4500 block of Central Avenue Northeast when it struck the pedestrian.